MathrimC/SpotifyNode/README.md

 1) Register a new application in the [Spotify Developer Dashboard](https://developer.spotify.com/dashboard).
 If you want to use the SpotifyNode auth scene, make sure you set the Redirect URI to http://localhost:7346
 2) Run the auth window scene (`addons/spotify_node/auth_window/spotify_auth_window.tscn`)
 ![spotify_auth_window](./documentation/spotify_node_auth_window.png)
-3) Choose the Authorization Grant Type.
+3) Choose the Authorization Grant Type:
-    - If you are making a client-side application, or any application that doesn't only run on your own device, choose the "Auth code PKCE".
+    - If you are making a client-side application, or any application that doesn't only run on your own device, choose the `Auth code PKCE`.
-    - If you're making a server-side application running on your own server, you can also choose the "Auth code".
+    - If you're making a server-side application running on your own server, you can also choose the `Auth code`.
-    If you're not sure which one to pick, choose "Auth code PKCE" (this doesn't require local storage of an application wide client secret and so is the more secure option).
+If you're not sure which one to pick, choose `Auth code PKCE` (this doesn't require local storage of an application wide client secret and so is the more secure option).
-4) Copy the client id of your application from the Spotify Developer Dashboard to the `Application Client ID` field
+4) Copy the client id of your application from the Spotify Developer Dashboard to the `Application Client ID` field.
+If you're not using the PKCE flow, also copy the client secret from the dashboard to the `Application Client Secret` field.
 5) Click the `Create New Code` button next to `Authorization Code`.
 A browser tab will open, showing you info about the scope of the token.
 Click `Agree`.

 The code is automatically picked up by the addon and saved in an encrypted file called spotify_credentials in the user directory of the project, it will automatically be retrieved when a SpotifyNode is ran.
 You can reuse (parts of) the auth window in your own programs to allow easy generation of access codes.
 You can now start using the Spotify Web API services by adding a SpotifyNode node to your scene.

-Alternatively, instead of using the auth window scene, you can call the set_credentials functions of SpotifyNode to set the authorization grant type, client id, client secret and authorization code.
+Alternatively, instead of using the auth scene, you can call the `set_credentials` functions of SpotifyNode to set the authorization grant type, client id, client secret and authorization code.
 If the store parameter is set to true, it will save the credentials in an encrypted file in the project user directory and the credentials will automatically be retrieved on future executions.

 ## Use
 You can use this addon by adding a SpotifyNode node to your scene.
 Make sure you only have one active SpotifyNode in your program at any time, to prevent unexpected behaviour.